José Eduardo Agualusa: Other

 He has also published, in collaboration with fellow journalist Fernando Semedo and photographer Elza Rocha, a work of investigative reporting on the African community of Lisbon, entitled Lisboa Africana (1993).
 Agualusa's play Aquela Mulher was performed by Brazilian actress Marília Gabriela (directed by Antônio Fagundes) in São Paulo, Brazil, in 2008 and Rio de Janeiro, Brazil, in 2009.
 He co-wrote the play Chovem amores na Rua do Matador with Mozambican writer Mia Couto.

-Translated works

-These novels were all translated into English by Daniel Hahn: